Kambia, Sierra Leone

-Kambia town is inhabited by several different ethnic groups.
+Kambia town is inhabited by different ethnic groups.
 The Krio language is the primary language of communication among the different ethnic groups in Kambia town.
 The town is predominantly Muslim.

 History

 Before the British and Portuguese arrived in Sierra Leone, a farmer/hunter named Pa Kambi settled on the banks of the river where Kambia lies today.
-As other natives from neighboring locales wandered about, they discovered Pa Kambi thriving on his trades.
+As other natives from neighbouring locales wandered about, they discovered Pa Kambi thriving on his trades.
 They, too, decided to settle down and named the area Kambia, meaning the town of Pa Kambi.

 Languages

 The Temne language is the most widely spoken language in the town of Kambia, although most Kambia residents can also speak both the Susu language and Temne language.
 The city is predominantly Muslim.